an Artist’s Eyes!

 Come along with me as I chase light, color, and clouds across the landscape.

-Join me on this journey and get sneak peeks (~ 3x/ week) and a special VIP preview of the new collection on September 10th!
+Join me on this journey and get sneak peeks (~ 3x/ week) and a special VIP preview of the new collection in late November!

 It’s an odd feeling to drive a narrow road between two cornfields with the sea of green stalks rising up over you.
 Almost overnight the corn in the…